yongchaofan/tinyTerm/docs/README.md

 ## Project philosophy
-tinyTerm is intended to be small, simple and scriptable, x64 executable is only 244KB, source code is consist of 6 files totaling 150KB, ~6000 sloc, libssh2 is the only external library required to build on Windows 7/10.
+tinyTerm is intended to be small, simple and scriptable, x64 executable is only 244KB, source code consist of 6 files totaling 150KB, ~6000 sloc, libssh2 is the only external library required to build on Windows 7/10.

-User interface design is minimal,, main menu shares title bar space, scrollbar hidden until user trys to scroll back, only one dialog for makeing connections,
+User interface design is minimal, main menu shares title bar space, scrollbar hidden until user trys to scroll back, only one dialog for making connections,

 ## Building